Accreditation

 IPCE (Interprofessional Continuing Education (IPCE) Credit):

-This activity was planned by and for the healthcare team, and learners will receive 70.25 Interprofessional Continuing Education (IPCE) credit for learning and change.
-The SHEA Spring sessions are designated for 67.25 credit hours and premeeting workshop is an additional 3.0.
+This activity was planned by and for the healthcare team, and learners will receive 69.25 Interprofessional Continuing Education (IPCE) credit for learning and change.
+The SHEA Spring sessions are designated for 66.25 credit hours and the premeeting workshop is an additional 3.0.

 CME (Continuing Medical Education):

-The Society for Healthcare Epidemiology of America designates this other activity (live course and internet enduring material activity) for a maximum 70.25 AMA PRA Category 1 Credits™.
-The SHEA Spring sessions are designated for 67.25 credit hours and premeeting workshop is an additional 3.0.
+The Society for Healthcare Epidemiology of America designates this other activity (live course and internet enduring material activity) for a maximum 69.25 AMA PRA Category 1 Credits™.
+The SHEA Spring sessions are designated for 66.25 credit hours and each premeeting workshop is an additional 3.0.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 All CME-accredited sessions are also available for attendees to earn the American Board of Internal Medicine’s Maintenance of Certification (MOC) points.

 MOC (Maintenance of Certification):